macOS software #

 The following software needs to be installed manually.
-Last time I got a new Mac and did a fresh install it took quite a bit of time, but I’m not sure how much it’s worth putting in the effort to automate something that happens maybe once every five years.
+Last time I got a new Mac and did a fresh install it took quite a bit of time, but I’m not sure how much it’s worth putting in the effort to automate something that happens maybe once every couple of years.

 - 1Password (paid, subscription)

 - Alfred 3 (paid, license)